Moss, Ball & Spanish

 ANSWER: At the very least, the presence of Spanish moss indicates a weakened tree.
 As the tree's foliage thins, the moss grows thicker.
 That, in turn, inhibits new growth by the tree.

-Use my Sick Tree Treatment, which begins with exposing the tree’s root flare.
-Physically remove as much moss as possible and spray the tree with a commercial product called Bio Wash (add 1/4 cup of baking soda or potassium bicarbonate per gallon of spray).
+Use my Sick Tree Treatment, which begins with exposing the tree's root flare.
+Physically remove as much moss as possible and spray the tree with a commercial product such as Plant Wash (add 1/4 cup of baking soda or potassium bicarbonate per gallon of spray).